cronvel/async-kit/README.md

 Each callback works the Node.js way, the first argument is always the *error* argument.

-If one job fails (ie it calls its callback with an error or any truthy value), all remaining jobs are skipped and the *exec*'s callback is instantly called with that error.
+If one job fails (ie it triggers its callback with an error or any *truthy* value), all remaining jobs are skipped and the `exec()`'s callback is instantly called with that error.

-When every jobs are finished, the *exec*'s callback is called, the *results* argument contains an array of the *arguments* passed by each job to its callback.
+When every jobs are finished, the `exec()`'s callback is called, the *results* argument contains an array of the *arguments* passed by each job to its callback.